AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   * They should be `synchronized` in SPARK (see SPARK RM 9) to prevent race conditions which could lead to reading invalid values.

-  * They should have specified the correct :ref:`Properties of Volatile Variables` corresponding to their usage.
+  * They should have specified all necessary :ref:`Properties of Volatile Variables` corresponding to their usage.

 * [SPARK_ALIASING_ADDRESS]